patelrudy/pdf-splitter/README.md

 ## Example

 Here's an example usage of the script:
-'Please enter file path with extension: example.pdf Please enter split PDF name without extension: split Please enter start page to split from: 3
+`Please enter file path with extension: example.pdf Please enter split PDF name without extension: split Please enter start page to split from: 3
-Please enter the end page to stop the split at: 5'
+Please enter the end page to stop the split at: 5`

 This will split the `example.pdf` file starting from page 3 and ending at page 5.
 The resulting split PDF files will be named `split.pdf`.